• Latest

 Another way to motivate a teenager is to help them find role models.
 Many successful people started as teenage failures.

-Show your teenager that it is possible to achieve their goals and dreams, no matter how difficult it may seem.
+Show your teenager that it is possible to achieve their goals and dreams, no matter how difficult.

 Be a Positive Influence

-One of the best ways to motivate a teenager is to be a positive influence in their life.
+One of the best ways to motivate teenagers is to influence their lives positively.
 Be someone that they can look up to and respect.
 Show them that you believe in them and their ability to succeed.

-If you’re trying to get your teenager to do something that you don’t care about, they’re likely to pick up on that.
-Show them that you’re invested in what you’re asking them to do and believe in its importance.
+If you’re trying to get your teenager to do something you don’t care about, they’re likely to pick up on that.
+Show them you’re invested in what you ask them to do and believe in its importance.

 These are just a few ideas to motivate a teenager who doesn’t care.
 Ultimately, it’s up to the teenager to decide whether or not they care about what you’re trying to get them to do.